Ramajogayya Sastry

-Ramajogayya Sastry (born 24 August 1970) is an Indian film lyricist, known for his works in Telugu cinema and music.
+Darivemula Ramajogayya Sastry (born 24 August 1970) is an Indian film lyricist, known for his works in Telugu cinema and music.

 Early life

-Ramajogayya Sastry was born in Arepalli Muppalla, Ipuru Mandal near Narasaraopet of Guntur district.
-His father, Suryaprakasa Rao, was a priest and agriculturist and his mother Saraswatamma is a housewife.
-He did his B.Tech. from REC Warangal and M.Tech. from IIT Kharagpur.
+Ramajogayya Sastry was born in Arepalli Muppalla, Ipuru Mandal near Narasaraopet of Palnadu district.
+His father, Suryaprakasa Rao, was a priest and agriculturist and his mother, Saraswatamma, is a housewife.
+He did his B.Tech from NIT Warangal and M.Tech from IIT Kharagpur.

 Career

-He was working as a metallic engineer at Bengaluru when his career as a lyricist began.
+He was working as a metallurgical engineer at Bengaluru when his career as a lyricist began.
 He worked in GE India Business Center in Secunderabad.

 Career as a lyricist

 Sastry penned lyrics for over a hundred films in Telugu and is a famous lyricist in Andhra Pradesh.
 He is popular for his peppy and catchy lyrics, while he has frequently shown his ability to write lyrics for more serious situations in films.
 He fancied becoming a singer.

 He first penned lyrics for a Kannada film.
-Film Star V. Ravichandran introduced him to Krishna Vamsi who in turn introduced him to Sirivennela Sitaramasastri.
-Upon Sastry's request, Seetharama Shastri accepted him as his protégé thus enabling him to hone his lyric-writing skills.
+Film Star V. Ravichandran introduced him to Krishna Vamsi who in turn introduced him to Sirivennela Seetharama Sastry.
+Upon Sastry's request, Seetharama Sastry accepted him as his protégé thus enabling him to hone his lyric-writing skills.
 Sastry first penned lyrics for the movie Yuvasena, a remake of the Malayalam film 4 The People.
-He got Rs.20000 as first remuneration for his two songs in the film.
+He got Rs.20,000 as first remuneration for his two songs in the film.

 Actor-producer Mohan Babu and film director Srinu Vaitla offered Sastry to work in many of their films before he rose to stardom with the song "Om Namaste Bolo" (ఓం నమస్తే బోలో) in the film Ready.
 He won Filmfare award for the devotional song Sadaasiva Sanyaasii! (సదాశివ సన్యాసీ!) from the film Khaleja.

 He played a short and uncredited role in King as a music assistant for a music director Jayasurya played by Brahmanandam.

 He won a music award from the Telugu channel Star Maa for lyrics of the song "Apple Beauty" from the movie Janatha Garage.
 He also penned the title song Jayaho Janatha for the same movie which was released in 2016.
 He then worked for Pawan Kalyan's Katamarayudu title song "Mira Mira Meesam" for which Anup Rubens composed the soundtrack.